drdh/Courses/RL/Goal/Goal.md

 - intension

-  does not intend to show that we can outperform a global graph-based planner in known environments, where graphbased solutions are fast and can achieve optimal behavior.
+  does not intend to show that we can outperform a global graph-based planner in known environments, where graph based solutions are fast and can achieve optimal behavior.
 The goal of our experiments is to investigate the limits of motion planning with local information only

 ###### Methods